 The increase in patients using marijuana for medical purposes instantly created a need for ultra-high THC and CBD concentrates.
 Many patients need instant, powerful pain relief that is much harder for them to achieve with low-potency marijuana.
 CBD, the 2nd most prevalent cannabinoid after THC, is specially bred for its myriad of medical benefits.
 The thing is, most patients would have to smoke an ungodly amount of flower in order to achieve the desired result.
 Therefore, both breeders and extractors work together to find the best high-CBD strains for people suffering from ailments and diseases like anxiety, insomnia, cancer, chronic pain, PTSD, and more.
 Some people even buy CBD dog treats for their furry friends at home!

 Any gardener worth their salt is focused on growing the highest quality product for its customers.
 In order to serve the needs of today’s consumer, the cannabis has undoubtedly gotten stronger.
 Curious how much you should consume?
-We’ve made both a high-THC dosage guide as well as a high-CBD dosage guide.
+We’ve made a high-THC dosage guide which is worth the read!